K-T0BIAS/MultiModalRouter/README.md

 ## Building Freedom / Unlimited Usecases

-The graph can be build from any data aslong as the required fields are present.
+The graph can be build from any data aslong as the required fields are present ([example](./docs/examples/demoData.csv)).
 Whether your data contains real worl places or you are working in a more abstract spaces with special coordinates and distance metrics the graph will behave the same (with minor limitations due to dynamic distance calculation, but not a problem when distances are already precomputed).

 #### Example Usecases